Key Facts - Motor Types of Cerebral Palsy

 ATAXIC CEREBRAL PALSY

 Ataxia affects balance and depth perception.
-Children with ataxia will often have poor coordination and walk unsteadily with a wide-based gait.
+Individuals with ataxia will often have poor coordination and walk unsteadily with a wide-based gait.

 MIXED TYPES

 Mixed types of CP refer to symptoms that don’t correspond to any single type of CP but are a mix of types.
-For example, a child with mixed CP may have some muscles that are too tight and others that are too relaxed.
+For example, a person with mixed CP may have some muscles that are too tight and others that are too relaxed.
+We now know that more people have more than one motor type and frequently see both spasticity and dystonia together, among other combinations of movements.